bitprj/devrel/Kmeans_clustering_imgs.md

 ```
 label_indx = np.arange(0,len(np.unique(clt.labels_)) + 1)
 ```
-- initializes an array of length == # clusters, set the indices for the histogram
+Initializes an array of length == # clusters.
+These are the set the indices for the histogram

 Each "data" point of the image array will consist of its own color class label, so we plot the frequency of each color.The more a certain color appears in an image, the more data points it will have associated with it

 ![](https://i.imgur.com/spfxuak.png)

-- since the output of this are two arrays and we only want to focus on the first one for the histogram, we use (_) to denote an empty storage, let the second array " go to nothing"
+Notice that the output of the above line are two arrays.
+At the moment, 67942 is the frequency that corresponds to the first class 0.
+52586 corresponds to class 1.
+Grabbing only the first array, we name two variables below called "hist" and "_" and store both inside a tuple. "_" denotes empty storage as we do not need the secondary output.

 Normalize the numbers within the array to get proportions that amount to 1.

 ![](https://i.imgur.com/f6vJfk4.png)

-- The proportions for each group (Group 0: 0.27, Group 1: 0.21...)
+The proportions for each class label.
+From above, the frequency count for some unknown color, 67942, makes up approximately 27% of all the colors.

+## Figuring out the appropriate color labels

 Next, create a grid to hold our colors and their proportionate components.

 ```
 hist_bar = np.zeros((50, 300, 3), dtype = "uint8")
 ```
-- Initialize an array of some arbitary shape.
+'Np.zeros()' initializes an array of some arbitary shape.
+Here, we choose a shape that spans 50 pixels in height and 300 pixels in length.

 Loop over the percentage of each cluster and the color of each cluster.
 A loop is something that causes a command to repeat over and over for some duration, each time iterating over some variable, we iterate over 2 arrays containing the color frequencies and the cluster centers.